niflostancu/rpi-debian-build-scripts/Readme.md

   echo "boot_ramdisk=1" > /boot/firmware/config.txt
   ```

-  Using this, you can also support boot failover configurations (TODO)!
+  Using this, you can also support boot failover configurations (WIP/TODO)!

 ### Configuring LUKS initramfs for password input